 Service to profession:

-2015-2016: Listed as University of Sydney expert for media commentary.
-Topics for comment: bushfire disasters, community engagement, and geographic information and communication technologies.
+2015 – 2016: Listed as University of Sydney expert for media commentary on bushfire disasters, community engagement, and geographic information and communication technologies.

 2015 – 2016: Co-established and coordinated weekly school morning tea “GeoBites”.

-2015 Coordinator and session chair of University of Sydney Geography seminar series, “Thinking Space: Geographers and the Environment” (13 seminars)
+2015: Coordinator and session chair for University of Sydney Geography seminar series, “Thinking Space: Geographers and the Environment” (13 seminars).

-2014 – 2015 Assisted supervise and facilitate study programs for visiting students from European schools and universities, including participants of the Geo-Information Science and Earth Observation for Environmental Modelling and Management Erasmus Mundus Masters course.
+2014: Assisted supervise and facilitate study programs for visiting students from European schools and universities.

 2016 Guest weekly host of Twitter account for citizen science discussions, @IAmCitSci, November 2016.